Python syntax highlighted Markdown doctest.

 --report option like this:

 which lists the fenced code blocks it found in

 the file example2.md.

-test role column shows how each fenced code block is tested.
+test role column shows how each fenced code block gets tested.

-Python code, expected output, and Python interactive sessions are extracted.
+Python code, expected output, and Python interactive sessions get extracted.

 Only GFM fenced code blocks are considered.

 A block is a session block if the info_string starts with

 and the first line of the block starts with the

 To be treated as Python code the opening fence should start with one of these: